joereynolds/what-to-code/README.md

 <a name="websites"></a>
 ### Websites

+- A website(?) that tries to standardise hotkeys across programs. i.e. ctrl+p in chrome opens up a file explorer but on most desktop apps it opens up the preferences.
+Fix this.
+Could maybe just be a github repo?

 - An online app where a user can organise their thoughts.
-The nav would be on the side and would have entries such as
+The nav would be on the side and would have entries such as (maybe base it around Ben Elijah's principles)
     - Todo : Organise your stuff to do here
     - Notes : Basic rambling page

 - A web utility that generates an image either of a specified dimension size, or, filesize.